MuminjonGuru/SavePassword-Delphi-Program/README.md

+## Show some :heart: and star the repo to support the project

 ## Save-Password Delphi program for Windows

 I have created this app for my needed.
 This program helps to save your passwords and helps to navigate your account information.
 This program called **SavePassword**.
 Simply – **Password navigator** program!